Ting3l/Powershell-DrinkReminder/README.md

 - Timespan - Time to warn after the last drink/startup in minutes.
 Default: 30
 - Repeatwarning - Time until an ignored warning will be repeated in minutes.
 Default: 10
 - Criticalthreshold - How often the normal warning will be played, before the "critial"-sound is played.
 Default: 2
+- WarnVolume - Volume of warning-file (in percent) to compensate for differently balanced soundfiles.
+Default: 100
+- CritVolume - Volume of critical-file (in percent) to compensate for differently balanced soundfiles.
+Default: 100
 - Debug - Turn on/off debug-mode.
 Debug mode will not hide the Powershell-Window.
 Default: 0